-3. There is no internationally accepted definition of 'traditional knowledge' as such.
-Other international instruments refer to related concepts, such as:

-- knowledge, innovations and practices of indigenous and local communities embodying traditional lifestyles relevant for the conservation and sustainable use of biological diversity1 - traditional knowledge relevant to plant genetic resources for food and agriculture2 - cultural heritage, traditional knowledge and traditional cultural expressions, as well as the manifestations of their sciences, technologies and cultures, including human and genetic resources, seeds, medicines, knowledge of the properties of fauna and flora, oral traditions, literatures, designs, sports and traditional games and visual and performing arts3
+- 3. There is no internationally accepted definition of 'traditional knowledge' as such.
+Other international instruments refer to related concepts, such as: - knowledge, innovations and practices of indigenous and local communities embodying traditional lifestyles relevant for the conservation and sustainable use of biological diversity4 - TK associated with genetic resources5 - traditional knowledge relevant to plant genetic resources for food and agriculture6 - cultural heritage, traditional knowledge and traditional cultural expressions, as well as the manifestations of their sciences, technologies and cultures, including human and genetic resources, seeds, medicines, knowledge of the properties of fauna and flora, oral traditions, literatures, designs, sports and traditional games and visual and performing arts7 - traditional knowledge relevant to animal breeding and production8

-Art 8(j), Convention on Biological Diversity
+4 Art 8(j), Convention on Biological Diversity.